 Panelists should reflect the diversity of California with a north/south, large/small, urban/rural representation when possible.

 To ensure a variety of perspectives, League policy limits the number of times an individual, group, business or organization can speak at a single conference.
 In addition, each panel should have no more than one panelist per city/county, firm, company or organization (exceptions may apply)

 In the end, you must make your case for the importance of this topic and its relevance to participants.
 Have you made the best case you possibly can?

-If you are an elected official, business, or private consultant and would like to attend other sessions, you will need to register for the conference.
-Registration will be open in late February at www.cacities.org/events.
+If you would like to attend other sessions, you will need to register for the conference.
+Registration will be open in early summer at www.cacities.org/events.